wvanlit/build-your-own-lisp/workshop/003 - Functions.md

       - For example, with parameters `(a b)` and arguments `(1 "yes")` it would be `{ a:1, b:"yes" }`
    1. Create a new `Context` with this scope and the current `Context` as a parent
    1. Interpret the `body` with this new `Context` and return the value.

+If done correctly, all tests in `003-functions.test.ts > Functions` should now pass.

 <details>
   <summary> <b>Hint</b>: <i>Building the scope</i> </summary>